Tax Rules for Claiming Adult Dependents

 The Income Rule

 There must also be a good reason why your would-be dependent is costing you so much money, namely that he earns very little money of his own.
 His total taxable income from all sources must be less than the personal exemption for the year in which you want to claim him.
-That’s $4,050 for 2017 so you can expect that it will be at least this much in 2018 even though personal exemptions have been temporarily eliminated from the tax code.

 The Support Rule